pranavsrinivas29/EPL-Data-Analysis-and-Prediction/README.md

 premier-league-matches.csv: Contains match-level informatio

 2. Creating Embeddings and FAISS Index
-We use SentenceTransformer to create embeddings for each textual description.
+I used SentenceTransformer to create embeddings for each textual description.
 These embeddings are added to a FAISS index for efficient similarity search.
 ```
 # Initialize the model for creating embeddings
 embedding_model = SentenceTransformer('all-MiniLM-L6-v2')